usr_02.txt For Vim version 9.1. Last change: 2024 Oct 05

 :helpgrep topic

-All matches are available in the quickfix window which can be opened
+All matches are available in the quickfix window which can be openedwith:

 :copen

-Move around to the match you like and press Enter to jump to that help.
+Move around to the match you like and press Enter to jump to that help.18) The user manual.
+This describes help topics for beginners in a rather

 friendly way.
 Start at usr_toc.txt to find the table of content (as you